Cemetery Dance Publications

-Cemetery Dance Publications is an American specialty press publisher of horror and dark suspense.
+Cemetery Dance is an American company known for their specialty press publisher of horror and dark suspense and their horror magazine of the same name.
 Cemetery Dance was founded by Richard Chizmar, a horror author, while he was in college.
-It is associated with Cemetery Dance magazine, which was founded in 1988.
-They began to publish books in 1992.
+Cemetery Dance Publications was formed in 1992 after Chizmar and the company's success with Cemetery Dance magazine, another branch which was founded in 1988.
 They later expanded to encompass a magazine and website featuring news, interviews, and reviews related to horror literature.

-Cemetery Dance Publications is best known for their high quality hardcover releases.
+Cemetery Dance Publications is known for their high quality hardcover releases.
 These are usually available as collectible autographed limited editions and lettered editions.